-Commonly known as hedge apples, the fruits of the Osage orange tree (Maclura pomifera) supposedly have spider-repelling properties that border on magic.
-So many people believe that these green, bumpy fruits repel spiders that grocery stores and farmers' markets stock these "spider balls" every fall even though they're inedible.
-Although old wives' tales declare hedge apples an effective spider repellent, scientists suggest you use something else instead.
+Commonly known as hedge apples, the fruits of the hedge-apple tree, also called Osage orange tree (Maclura pomifera, USDA zones 4-9), supposedly have spider-repelling properties that border on magic.
+So many people believe that these green, bumpy fruits repel spiders that some grocery stores and farmers' markets stock these "spider balls" every fall even though they're inedible.
+Although anecdotal tales declare hedge apples an effective spider repellent, scientists suggest you use something else instead.

 Given that spiders willingly weave their webs on Osage orange trees and on hedge apples themselves, it seems unlikely that the fruit repels spiders.
 Researchers at Iowa State University wanted the facts, however, and decided to put the Osage orange to the test.
 The results proved disappointing to everyone but the spiders.

 Researchers found that the Osage orange failed to repel spiders but did repel some cockroaches and mosquitoes.
 The repellent properties came from compounds inside the fruit, however, and were ineffective when the fruit remained whole.
 It was also noted that the Osage orange was only effective against these insects if large amounts of it were placed in small spaces.
-The Osage orange simply isn't an effective or practical pest control method.
+Hedge apples simply are not effective for repelling spiders.

 Testing Hedge Apples Yourself

 If you decide you want to test hedge apples for yourself, there is certainly no harm in trying if you do so carefully.
 The milky white juice inside hedge apples is a skin irritant, however, so always wear gloves when handling them and keep them away from pets and children.
-To use them as spider repellent, slice the fruit to release the chemicals contained within and lay the fruit slices around your home's foundation or in your basement.
+Slice the fruit to release the chemicals contained within and lay the fruit slices around your home's foundation or in your basement.

 In addition to hedge apples, an internet search for natural spider repellents will turn up thousands of results claiming that chestnuts naturally repel spiders as will peppermint oil and lemon oil.
 When tested, peppermint oil and chestnuts did both prove to repel some spiders but worked only on spiders in two families.
 Lemon oil was completely ineffective as a repellent.

 If your spider problem is intense, consider getting help from a professional exterminator.
-If you're concerned about using dangerous chemical deterrents, let him know when you speak to him.
-He can help you determine the safest and most effective approach for your home and specific spider issue.
+If you're concerned about using dangerous chemical deterrents, let them know when you speak to them.
+The exterminator can help you determine the safest and most effective approach for your home and specific spider issue.